Adopted by the 64th General Assembly, Fortaleza, Brazil, October 2013

 It has been recognised for centuries that certain chemical agents can affect consciousness, or other factors influencing the ability of an individual to take part in fighting, predominantly during warfare.
 More recently some agents have been used to temporarily disable participants in civil unrest, protests or riots.
 In warfare such agents have, historically, had a significant morbidity and mortality and included nerve gases and related agents.

 Despite widespread condemnation such weapons were extensively used in the early 20th century.
 A global movement to outlaw the use of such weapons led to the development of the Chemical Weapons Convention (CWC), which entered into force in 1997 having been opened to signature in 1993.
-Currently only six countries have not ratified or acceded to the CWC.
+As of October 2020, only three countries have not ratified or acceded to the CWC.

 The production, stockpiling and use of CW is prohibited.
 Despite this, such weapons have been used by state forces and by non-state actors in a number of countries.
 By their nature such weapons are indiscriminate.
 This use has led to deaths, injuries and human suffering in those countries.